MatthewZMD/.emacs.d/README.md

 [Language Server Protocol UI](https://github.com/emacs-lsp/lsp-ui), provides all the higher level UI modules of lsp-mode, like flycheck support and code lenses.

+Note: `lsp-ui-doc` is too annoying, so it will not be triggered upon hovering.
+You have to toggle it using `M-i`.

 ```emacs-lisp
 (use-package lsp-ui
   :after lsp-mode